venkatramana406/venkatramana406/README.md

 ☕ Java & Golang : Experienced in both Java and Go (Golang), I develop scalable and efficient backend solutions that power the core functionality of web and mobile applications, ensuring optimal performance and reliability.

 📊 Data Management: Skilled in database management with MySQL, I design and implement robust database architectures to efficiently store and retrieve data, ensuring seamless data management and scalability.

-📱 Flutter: Proficient in Flutter, I develop cross-platform mobile applications that offer a native-like experience on both iOS and Android devices, leveraging the power of a single codebase.

 🛠️ Version Control with Git: Well-versed in Git, I utilize version control best practices to collaborate effectively with team members and manage project codebases with confidence.